 - SBK Sportsbook

-Retail sports betting kicked things off in the state of Indiana, and there were plenty of locations that offered betting right away.
+When retail sports betting kicked things off in the state, there were plenty of locations that offered betting right away.
 Retail betting can be offered at a variety of different types of places in Indiana, and all of them can offer a full and wide range of sports betting.

 The types of businesses that can offer retail sports betting in Indiana include casinos, racetracks, off-track betting sites, and riverboats.
 These retail sportsbooks are scattered throughout the state, giving people from throughout Indiana the chance to make a wager on a sporting event.

 These retail sportsbook locations are typically run by a large sports betting operator as the local business has partnered with one of these companies.
-There are some sportsbook operators that have multiple partners in the state, allowing them to offer bets in different places.
+Some sportsbook operators have multiple partners in the state, allowing them to offer bets in different places.

 - Ameristar Casino East Chicago